First-Time Home Buyer Loan | Requirements 2025

 The Native American Direct Loan (NADL) program is a VA-backed program that provides eligible Native American Veterans and their spouses the opportunity to use their VA home loan guaranty benefit on federal trust land.
 The program offers many benefits, including no down payment, a low interest rate, and limited closing costs.
 The buyer must intend to occupy the property as their primary residence.

-Nonprofit and charitable organizations for first-time buyers
+Charitable and non-profit assistance for first-time buyers

 If you’re a first-time home buyer with low to moderate income, you may be eligible for support from charitable or nonprofit organizations.
 These entities aren’t governmental but offer valuable educational and monetary resources to help you navigate first-time home buyer loan requirements when buying your first home.